Janet Adelman: "The Common Liar: An Essay on 'Antony and Cleopatra'"

 In "The Common Liar: An Essay on 'Antony and Cleopatra,'" Adelman provides critical analysis on Shakespeare's tragedy from the roles and persona of the characters to the psychological and mystical matters.
-The play’s historical accuracy in terms of timeline and relationship between characters also creates confusion for readers of Shakespeare’s plays, and critics find that Adelman’s book “is a courageous and stimulating attempt to come to grips with the play’s complexities."
+The play's historical inaccuracy in terms of timeline and relationship between characters also creates confusion for readers of Shakespeare's plays, and critics find that Adelman's book “is a courageous and stimulating attempt to come to grips with the play's complexities."

-Adelman’s book addresses three sections of "Antony and Cleopatra": the uncertainty caused by the unreliability of historical information found in the text, the differences of background and tradition – “a tradition which emanates chiefly from Renaissance understanding of Dido and Aeneas, and of Mars and Venus myths” – and the use of poetry and language Shakespeare uses in the play.
-Her book ultimately connects the history of Antony and Cleopatra with the events depicted in Shakespeare’s play, and investigates how Shakespeare portrays the story, in terms of his use of language and character development.
+Adelman's book addresses three sections of "Antony and Cleopatra": the uncertainty caused by the unreliability of historical information found in the text, the differences of background and tradition – “a tradition which emanates chiefly from Renaissance understanding of Dido and Aeneas, and of Mars and Venus myths” – and the use of poetry and language in the play.
+Her book ultimately connects the history of Antony and Cleopatra with the events depicted in Shakespeare's play, and investigates how Shakespeare portrays the story, in terms of his use of language and character development.